 On this page, B Sc.
 Viktor shares some background information on how we got the data for our popular experiment “More at ease in conversations”.

-In the experiment, we showed that it is possible to more than half someone’s stress levels in a conversation with a stranger after 5 minutes of coaching.
+In the experiment, we showed that it is possible to more than halve someone’s stress levels in a conversation with a stranger after 5 minutes of coaching.
 (And then double them again by using our “anti-coaching”).

 In 2007, scientists showed that they could make people feel significantly less nervous in a conversation with a stranger.
 They simply instructed the participants to focus on the person they were talking to, compared to focusing inwards ref 1.